ayust/alpha-guide/content/corps/index.md

 It's okay to take your time finding a corporation that suits your interests.
 It's also okay to change your mind if you join a corporation and find that you don't like it.

+{{% notice warning %}}
+Remember that once you trade items, send someone isk or give anything else away they can do whatever they want with it.
+Be wary if a recruiter asks for a fee to join their corportation or offers to move your items.
+It might be a scam.
+{{% /notice %}}

 {{% notice info %}}
 You can leave a corp that you've joined by right-clicking on your own name and choosing
 <kbd>Quit Corporation?</kbd> > <kbd>Confirm Quit Corporation</kbd>.
 Doing so will place